Native Languages of the Americas: Aleut Indian Legends, Myths, and Stories

 related people like the Inuit and

-Yupik tribes are very similar to Aluet myths.
+Yupik tribes are very similar to Aleut myths.

 Enjoy the stories!
-If you would like to recommend an Aleut legend for this page or think one of the ones on here
+If you would like to recommend an Aleut legend for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Aleut mythology.